Knox Academy: History

 The modern school can be traced back to a late medieval grammar school, founded in 1379 in Haddington, East Lothian.
 It was not until 1879 that it was first dedicated to John Knox, and named the Knox Memorial Institute to mark the construction of a new building designed by John Starforth.
 Though it no longer houses the school, this historic structure is now a listed building and remains in private use, located on the same street as the modern Knox Academy.

 In 1930, construction began of a replacement campus on the current site, which was further extended in 1960.
 During this period, the school became known as Knox Academy for the first time.
 In 2005, a major refurbishment and rebuild of the school was completed.

 In June 2012, head teacher Janis Craig retired after fifteen years in the role.
 During the 2016–17 academic year, Molly Young, a pupil at the school, was injured in an acid attack by a pupil in the same year.
 The incident was widely covered in the national press, and following a second violent incident, Lauren Rodger, head teacher of North Berwick High School, was seconded to the school as acting headteacher.

 The current head teacher is Susan Cook, formerly acting head teacher at Trinity Academy, Edinburgh.
 In 2018, it was announced that an extension of the school would be required by 2024 in order to meet demand from new housing developments in the area.

 Meadowpark

-Meadowpark opened in 2016 and supports up to 30 learners with special educational needs, and while part of Knox Academy, primarily operates within dedicated buildings which are located separately to the main campus.
+Meadowpark opened in 2016 and supports learners with special educational needs.
+While part of Knox Academy, it is currently headed up by Sophie Shorthouse. it primarily operates within dedicated buildings which are located separately to the main campus.